-I just want a simple website, why is it so complicated?
+I just want a simple website, why is all this stuff so complicated?

 It can be complicated, but there's a good reason for everything and in this article we'll try to explain the most common terms and answer some of questions often posed by first time web owners.
-It's good to have a basic understanding of all the concepts.
+We hope you will come away with a basic understanding of all the concepts and feel more confident.

 Check out this infographic for an overview.
 We'll go into full detail below.